Unitech/pm2/README.md

 pm2 will always stay open source and we gonna create a product around pm2, a dashboard to monitor everything !

-Help us to know, your needs and if we are going on the right way :
+Help us to know your needs and if we are going on the right way :

 - [Pitch + Survey](https://docs.google.com/forms/d/1FuCjIhrGg-ItxInq2nLreoe9GS-gZWJNkNWE0JJajw8/viewform) People who fill the survey will get free license
 - [Newsletter](http://signup.pm2.io/) Subscribe to be kept informed